Last Updated on February 7, 2021 by Julia Wilson

 Are the pupils both the same size?
 Shine a light on them, do they become smaller or stay fixed?
 Either scenario is a medical emergency and could indicate head trauma, seek veterinary attention immediately.

-The appearance of the third eyelid (also known as haw) is another indicator that something is wrong with your cat.
+The appearance of the third eyelid (haw) is another indicator that something is wrong with your cat.
 This could be a sign of dehydration, illness or injury.

 Appraising the situation